REGULATIONS GUIDE

 The bonding conductor can be single-core green/yellow cable or twin-core with a green/yellow sheath.
 Where it is clipped to the surface, it should be run neatly and protected from mechanical damage.
 Where it passes through walls or floors, use grommets or suitable bushings to protect the cable.
 The conductor must not be reduced in size at any point along its length.

-For larger PME installations (three-phase supplies, commercial premises), refer to Table 54.8 and select the bonding conductor size based on the supply PEN conductor cross-sectional area.
-The minimum is always 6 mm² copper, and where the local distributor's network conditions require it, a larger size than the Table 54.8 minimum may be necessary — always check with the DNO for very large supplies.
+For larger PME installations (three-phase supplies, commercial premises), refer to Table 54.8 and select the bonding conductor size based on the supply PEN conductor cross-sectional area: 35 mm² or less → 10 mm²; over 35 up to 50 mm² → 16 mm²; over 50 up to 95 mm² → 25 mm²; over 95 up to 150 mm² → 35 mm²; over 150 mm² → 50 mm².
+These are copper equivalent areas — another metal may be used where it affords equivalent conductance.
+The note to Table 54.8 warns that the local distributor's network conditions may require a larger conductor, so always check with the DNO for very large supplies.

 Try Elec-Mate free for 7 days